 So what are the different types of share classes?
 We’ve provided a basic overview below:

-a) Voting and non-voting shares
+Voting and non-voting shares

 The most common difference among share classes is the ability to vote on matters relating to the business.
 Voting shares will be held by those shareholders who want to actively participate in the decision-making process (like the founders, directors, senior managers, etc.).
-Non-voting shares are intended for shareholders who wish to benefit from the company’s long-term growth, but don’t necessary want to get involved in high-level decisions (for example, employees).
+Non-voting shares are intended for shareholders who wish to benefit from the company’s long-term growth, but don’t necessarily want to get involved in high-level decisions (for example, employees).

 Common shares are the standard shares in the corporation.
 As the corporation grows and becomes profitable, the value of the Common Shares will increase.